In the guide

 The package in which the cosmetic product is supplied must bear a list of ingredients, headed 'Ingredients' (see note below), in descending order of weight, determined at the time the ingredient was added to the product.

-All cosmetic products marketed in any part of the EU have to be labelled with a list of their ingredients, irrespective of the channel of distribution.
-This requirement also applies to imported products, professional products, free samples, tester samples, multi-component products, products sold by mail order or via the internet, and products provided in hotels and other public facilities.
+All cosmetic products marketed in any part of the UK have to be labelled with a list of their ingredients, irrespective of the channel of distribution.
+This requirement also applies to professional products, free samples, tester samples, multi-component products, products sold by mail order or online, and products provided in hotels and other public facilities.

 You do not need to include any of the following as ingredients: